 Establish your working version

+Is your documentation already in Confluence?
+Great!
 You can establish these pages as your Working version and start managing your documentation from there.
-To do that, simply select the root page of your existing documentation in the Use existing page tree option when creating your document, or navigate to the root page directly and enable Scroll Documents from the Document toolbox.
+To do that, simply select the root page of your existing documentation in the Use existing content option when creating your document, or navigate to the root page directly and enable Scroll Documents from the Document toolbox.

 Selecting the topmost page in a space (usually the space home page) as the root page for your document will effectively treat the whole space as the Working version of your documentation.